BahaMagi/KulaWarp/README.md

 * The Unity [Asset store](https://assetstore.unity.com/), i.e. the skyboxes,
 * [Poliigon](https://www.poliigon.com/), i.e. textures which are in the files but not yet in the game
 * [FlatIcon](https://www.flaticon.com/), i.e. images which were either directly used or incorporated into the UI.
 All third party assets are temporary.
-They will be replaced with self-made assets once more development time can be invested into asset creating or once I stumble upon a friendly graphics designer who is willing to support my cause.
+They will be replaced with self-made assets once more development time can be invested into asset creation or once I stumble upon a friendly graphics designer who is willing to support my cause.